 This header identifies the transaction the call belongs to.
 You can set the transaction id manually with setTransactionID.
 If not set, the Runtime will generate one.

 This header will be passed through the callstack to identify all service calls that belong to a transaction.

 This header identifies the unique request.
 The Runtime generates a unique number for each adapter call.

 These headers contain the sender host resp. the sender service.
 They are set by the Runtime automatically.

-Runtime 2019.9 xUML service adapters add the following HTTP headers containing correlation information to the request:
+Runtime 2019.9 With xUML service adapter calls, the xUML Runtime adds the following outgoing HTTP headers containing correlation information to the request:

 Transaction id and request id will be logged to the transaction log on the adapter call.
 Having this information, you can use this for error analysis or usage metrics.